 The mission is similar in nature to NASA’s OSIRIS-REx flight to asteroid Bennu.
 OSIRIS-REx successfully collected a large sample from Bennu in November and will return it in 2023.
 Both missions aim to explore what are known as carbonaceous asteroids, which are thought to be the rocky building blocks of the early solar system and could hold the keys to understanding how it formed and how life later emerged.

 NASA and JAXA forged an agreement to share samples from each mission in order to give scientists everywhere as much material as possible to closely study and compare.
 The plan also means the OSIRIS-REx mission team will certainly benefit from any early discoveries or lessons learned from the Hayabusa2 mission.

 The Hayabusa2 spacecraft arrived at the asteroid in June 2018.
 There, the spacecraft deployed rovers and landers onto Ryugu’s surface, and collected a sample from near the surface of the asteroid.

 Almost two years later, Hayabusa2 is bringing the asteroid sample to Earth.
-On December 6, the spacecraft will swung by Earth to drop a landing capsule containing the asteroid sample.
+On December 6, the spacecraft will swing by Earth to drop a landing capsule containing the asteroid sample.
 The capsule made a fiery entry through our planet’s atmosphere and parachute to a soft landing inside the Woomera Range Complex in the South Australian outback.
-A JAXA recovery team retrieved the capsule, then took it to a nearby portable lab to inspect and secure it for travel back to Japan.
+A JAXA recovery team retrieved the capsule, and then took it to a nearby portable lab to inspect and secure it for travel back to Japan.
 In Japan, the researchers will perform an initial study of the sample and prepare a portion of it to allocate to its science team and to NASA.